FilenFolder/Terminal/README.md

   - Added a [disclaimer](https://filenfolder.github.io/#disclaimer-this-text-was-generated-by-ai-or-at-the-very-least-heavily-corrected-because-if-i-wrote-it-people-would-throw-up-and-no-one-would-read-it-) at the bottom.
 - **November 17, 2024** - (Wow, the first day where nothing broke. :D)
 - **November 18, 2024** - Download link broke again.
   - Created a dedicated repository for downloads and fixed it (Inshallah, it won't break again).
+-**November 19, 2024** - The Website is gone to normal (no more Independance day)

 ---

-## 📞 Support (Rafiki, We've Got Your Back)
+## 📞 Support

-Need help?
-Found a bug?
-Or just want to say *salam*?
-Join our [Discord server](https://discord.gg/vdXDSFWWxp) or email us at [filenfolderofficial@gmail.com](mailto:filenfolderofficial@gmail.com).
+For help or issues, join our [Discord](https://discord.gg/vdXDSFWWxp) or email me at [filenfolderofficial@gmail.com](https://mail.google.com/mail/u/0/?compose=new#inbox?compose=CllgCHrgDCKDLKPddsrmlDzPrwSZGRgqFdhKPznspPNWtdwNPhvgZrXfZSZJTzKLVtCTKJjVxxq).

-If you’re enjoying the app, consider showing us some love on [Patreon](https://www.patreon.com/c/FilenFolder)—like a virtual *kaftan* tip!
+If you liked the website or App, make sure to Support us in our [patreon](https://www.patreon.com/c/FilenFolder)!

+Enjoy Terminal vibe with a twist!

 ---

-## 🌐 Explore the Terminal Empire (For *Educational* Purposes Only, Wallah)
+## 🌐 Explore Some Other Stuff that the TERMINAL crew Made:

-Check out some of our other *chef-d'oeuvres*:

 - [Fake Bank BMEC Simulator](https://filenfolder.github.io/fake%20BMEC.html) – Who wouldn’t want a fake bank? 💸
 - [Fake Nitro Generator](https://filenfolder.github.io/Nitro.html) – For all your fake Nitro needs.